Olivia Raney Library: History

 The original location of the Olivia Raney Library was a three-story, cream brick building with a red terracotta tile roof and an ornate entrance flanked by columns.
 The first floor hosted the librarian’s living space and a meeting room for the library trustees.
 The second floor was dedicated to the library’s collections itself, initially about 5000 books, with an additional private office, a ladies’ reception room, and a smoking room.
 An October 17, 1900 edition of the Raleigh Times and Evening Visitor described the reading room as having “abundant light,” with six large windows, and being well-decorated.
 The third floor of the library building was dedicated to the auditorium/music room, where the stage curtain featured an image of the Taj Mahal, a subject of Richard B. Raney’s travels.
 The gentleman’s reception room was located on the third floor as well.

 Richard B. Raney paid $45,000 for the completed building and established a 99-year trust to continue to help fund it.
 He was also placed on the twin Committees on Books and Administration in 1899; at the time the library was considered a “corporation” with its own Executive Committee.
 The library’s initial collection consisted of about 5,000 books, afforded by R. B. Raney, with additional contributions from citizen donations.
 Raney would go on to leave about $2,000, or a tenth of his estate, to the Olivia Raney Library after his death in December 8, 1909, towards investment and general upkeep of the building.
 His death was said to be sudden, though he had suffered from illness before, most notably on the library’s commencement day which he was unable to attend.
 Richard B. Raney’s patronage was critical to keeping the library open as even when the General Assembly permitted monthly appropriations, the Olivia Raney regularly struggled with funding.

 The inability to obtain appropriate state funding was a persistent obstacle to regular maintenance of the Olivia Raney Memorial Library building.
 The library struggled with space limitations from as early as 1916.
 Several solutions were attempted from then until 1960, including integrating a rental book collection to save shelf space and converting an old street level drug store into a reading room.
 A study by the Junior Chamber of Commerce in 1959 ultimately concluded the building could not be renovated further due to “structural weakness.”
 A following report by the American Library Association recommended finding a new building.

 Before the Olivia Raney moved locations, the initial trust ceded control, replaced by a general library commission.
 By 1960, the Olivia Raney Library and Richard B. Harrison libraries were joined by other local Wake County libraries in cities such as Wendell and Fuquay-Varina.
-The library commission would oversee all library service within the county, though the establishment of the library system as a full department of the Wake County government would occur later, in July 1977.
+The library commission would oversee all library services within the county, though the establishment of the library system as a full department of the Wake County government would occur later, in July 1977.